Information about getting reimbursed for medical and like treatment.

 When making decisions about the payment of your treatment, your WorkSafe agent will consider all available information including:

-- whether the cost of the service is reasonable.
+whether the cost of the service is reasonable and necessary

 WorkSafe agents must provide you with clear reasons for their decisions about the treatment services they approve.